- Studying Law at Yale

 Various reasons exist why someone may be denied a security clearance.
 Some of the most important factors in an investigation are the individual’s honesty, candor, and thoroughness in the completion of their security forms.
 There are 13 adjudicative guidelines that have been established for making these individual assessments under 5 CFR 731.202 (b).
 The guidelines include: allegiance to the United States, foreign influence, foreign preference, sexual behavior, personal conduct, financial considerations, alcohol consumption, drug involvement, psychological conditions, criminal conduct, security violations, outside activities, and misuse of information technology systems.
 Under 5 CFR 721.202 (c), the process is an evaluation of the whole person, weighing a number of variables and taking into consideration mitigating factors, such as whether the candidate voluntarily reported the information, sought assistance with the matter, resolved the security concern, or demonstrated positive changes in behavior.
 As a result, negative information about one area of concern may not be sufficient for an unfavorable determination.
 Despite this approach, a security clearance will likely be denied if the information available shows a recent or recurring pattern of dishonesty, questionable judgment, irresponsible behavior, emotional/mental instability, or association with undesirable persons.

-The Office of Personnel Management performs the majority of background checks and oversees 90% of the federal government’s investigations for over 100 federal agencies.
+The Office of Personnel Management (OPM) has, in the past, performed the majority of background checks and overseen 90% of the federal government’s investigations for over 100 federal agencies.
 Investigations that require other record checks, reference interviews, or subject interviews are sent to field investigators, either federal agents or contract investigators.
 Some agencies, notably the CIA and Department of Defense (DOD), have jurisdiction to conduct their own investigations; the DOD investigations are conducted by its Defense Security Service.
 The FBI conducts agency BI investigations as well as investigations on high level Presidential appointments, cabinet officers, agency heads, and White House staff.

 The questionnaire or SF that initiates a background check will be mailed to successful applicants.
 However, you may wish to review these questionnaires prior to applying to make sure that you are comfortable with the inquiry and to raise any questions you may have in a timely manner.
 Click here, then select Standard Forms to find the various numbered forms mentioned below.